norcams/docs-enduser/docs/security-group-sanity.rst

    Rules`_.
 Bear in mind to use a CIDR_ with a correct netmask (see `Understanding CIDR Notations`_), and be as conservative as possible when opening ports to CIDR_ addresses.
-See the `Port Limit`_ section above for details.
+See the `Port Limits`_ section above for details.

 When the problemtic rule has been deleted you will no longer receive alerts about that rule.
 You may receive alerts about the new rules